About the North Carolina Immigrant Rights Program

 - Acting in Faith blog

-- Changing Systems Changing Ourselves: Anti-racist practice for sanctuary, accompaniment & resistance
+- Changing Systems Changing Ourselves: anti-racist practice for sanctuary, accompaniment and resistance

 - Learn more at the Friends Engagement page on our website

 Support our work in North Carolina by making a contribution today!